Sunol, California

 Sunol (Suñol) is an unincorporated area and census-designated place in Alameda County, California.
-Located in the Sunol Valley of the East Bay, the population was 913 at the 2010 census.
+Located in the Sunol Valley of the East Bay, the population was 922 at the 2020 census.
 It is best known as the location of the Sunol Water Temple and for its historic tourist railroad system, the Niles Canyon Railway.

 Etymology

 Sunol, formerly Sunolglen, is named for Don Antonio Suñol.
 His adobe ranch house from the 1840s was located where the San Francisco water system's works are now located.

 History

 The first Sunol post office opened in 1871 and the name was changed to Sunolglen the same year.
 The name reverted to Sunol in 1920.
 The town's name is in honor of Antonio Suñol, first postmaster in nearby San Jose and part owner of the historical Rancho Valle de San Jose land grant that once contained the site of the town.
+Thomas Foxwell Bachelder had large farm in Sunol and sold land in 1884 that founded much of the town.

 Geography

 Sunol is located adjacent to two railroads and lies near the crossroads of Interstate 680 and State Route 84.
 These connect Sunol with Fremont to the south and west, Pleasanton to the north, and Livermore to the northeast.
 Sunol sits 17 mi north of the center of San Jose and 32 mi southeast of San Francisco.

 The town lies near Alameda Creek at the northwest edge of the Sunol Valley.
 The San Antonio Reservoir lies 3 mi to Sunol's east, and the Calaveras Reservoir lies 8 mi south of the town.

-North of the town is Kilkare Woods, accessible only through Sunol.
+North of downtown is the neighborhood of Kilkare Woods.

-According to the United States Census Bureau, the Sunol CDP has a total area of 28.6 sqmi, of which 99.95% is land and 0.05% is water.
+According to the United States Census Bureau, the Sunol CDP has a total area of 28.6 sqmi, of which 98.8% is land and 1.2% is water.